Oakwood was founded shortly after the end of the civil war in 1870.

 The depot had been already built when the town was platted.
 The lumber for the depot in Danville was dropped off at Oakwood by mistake and Oakwood ended up with a much larger and nicer depot than they were supposed to get.
 The April 8, 1870 edition of the Danville Press quoted the Railroad executives as stating that, ” Oakwood Station marks the locality of a great, growing, thriving, populous city, inferior to none between St. Louis and Chicago.”
 The president of the railroad proposed a lease, indefinite of time, free of rent, to anyone who would erect a warehouse.

-While the village is now time miles long from north to south at the 125 year anniversary, it was only three blocks long north to south in 1870.
+The village was only three blocks long north to south in 1870.
 Of the original nine streets, Harrison, Scott, Oakwood, and Seymour Streets and Collett Avenue were named after prominent farm families in the neighborhood.
 Finley avenue was apparently named after the same man Finley’s Chapel was named for.
 Olmstead Street, was named after Lewis Olmstead, the chief engineer and surveyor for the IB&W Railroad.

 Even though the railroad had probably caused the death of the the first town of Oakwood (somewhere south of Muncie) Oakwood Station continued to be called that for many years before the “Station” part was dropped.
 As soon as the depot was built James G. Byerly from Canada began building a mill somewhere south of town.
 The first store was built by two enterprising young men, William Johns, age 25 and Milton Stewart, age 23.
 They built at the southeast corner of Scott and South Main even though they couldn’t yet afford the lot.
 It was a spacious open front dry goods store facing the